Protect your iPhone 13 Pro Max with these awesome cases

-Apple just announced the iPhone 13 lineup, which includes the shiny new iPhone 13 Pro Max.
-Since this is going to be the new top-of-the-line handset, you're definitely going to want to protect your investment with a great case.
-Here are the best iPhone 13 Pro Max cases we've found so far.
+You've got that gorgeous and shiny new big boy, the iPhone 13 Pro Max.
+Since this is now the top-of-the-line handset, you're definitely going to want to protect your investment with a great case.
+Here are the best iPhone 13 Pro Max cases you can buy.

 - Elegant leather: Apple Leather Case with MagSafe

-- Rugged protection: Spigen Tough Armor
+- Rugged protection: Spigen Tough Armor Designed for iPhone 13 Pro Max Case (2021)

 - Simple and efficient: Apple Silicone Case with MagSafe

-- Soft, supple leather: Nomad Modern Leather Case
+- Soft, supple leather: Nomad Modern Leather Case - colors vary

 - Oh you fancy, huh?: Kate Spade New York Protective Hardshell Case for MagSafe